idexus/Sharp.UI/doc/behaviors.md

 # Behaviors
-In `CodeMarkup.Maui`, you can add functionality to user interface controls using behaviors.
+In `Sharp.UI`, you can add functionality to user interface controls using behaviors.
 Behaviors allow you to add functionality to controls without having to subclass them.

 You can add a behavior to a control by using the `Behaviors` method and passing in an instance of the behavior class.
 For example: